 Who Should Apply?

-It is expected that applicants will have at significant work experience in information technology and network security as well as a basic level of competency in statistics.
+It is expected that applicants will have significant work experience in information technology and network security as well as a basic level of competency in statistics.
 Furthermore, the multidisciplinary degree accepts students from many disciplines; however, due to the nature of the program, those who hold a bachelor’s degree in a technical or scientific discipline — including applied mathematics, computer information systems, computer science, information sciences, engineering, statistics, or a related field — will receive the strongest consideration.
 Students with an undergraduate degree and sufficient technical background gained through work experience or professional training in information technologies such as networks, web services, and database development will also be considered for admission to the program.

 Career Opportunities for Cybersecurity Analytics and Operations Graduates?